jonathanhogg/flitter-kinect/README.md

 to the standard attributes (`size`, etc.), it supports the following:

 `output=` [ `:color` | `:depth` | :`combined` ]
-: Whether to output frames from the color camera, the depth camera, or a combined image.
+: Whether to output the raw frame from the color camera, the raw frame from the depth camera, or a combined image.
 The default is `:combined`.

 `flip_x=` [ `true` | `false` ]
 : Whether to flip the image horizontally.
 Default is `false`.